fidalgok/fem-pwa-fundamentals/README.md

 &copy; 2017 [Mike Works, Inc.](https://mike.works) and [Steve Kinney](http://www.stevekinney.net), All Rights Reserved

 ###### This material may not be used for workshops, training, or any other form of instructing or teaching developers, without express written consent

+## Improvements
+- adding qr worker improved gzipped js by 13 kb from 88 to 75kb -